 Michigan Law has long been known for its distinctive educational blend of leading scholarship and legal practice.
 In today's competitive environment, it is more important than ever for new graduates to hit the ground running in the practice of law.
-For 40 years, Michigan Law has offered clinical programs designed to hone tangible legal skills.
-They allow students to provide direct representation to clients under the supervision of experienced, full-time faculty.
-Under the State of Michigan's court rules, students may begin practicing law as early as their 2L year and receive course credit for the experience.
+For more than 45 years, Michigan Law has offered clinics in which students take "first-chair" lead responsibility for real clients with real legal needs.
+Students represent these clients under the supervision of experienced faculty in small, intensive settings in classrooms, boardrooms, and courtrooms in Michigan and beyond.
+We are so committed to this formative experience that we

-Clinical programs are infused with Michigan Law's interdisciplinary emphasis.
-The Child Advocacy Law Clinic incorporates the work of psychologists and social workers, the Environmental Law Clinic coordinates its classes with the School of Natural Resources and Environment, business and engineering students work side by side with law students on transactions supported by the Entrepreneurship Clinic and International Transactions Clinic, and the Pediatric Advocacy Clinic, the first law school-connected clinic of its kind in the nation, partners with health care centers to address the legal issues that impact the health of low-income children and their families.
+Our clinical programs are infused with Michigan Law's interdisciplinary emphasis.
+The Child Advocacy Law Clinic, founded in 1976, incorporates the work of psychologists and social workers; the Environmental Law Clinic coordinates its classes with the School of Natural Resources and Environment; business and engineering students work side-by-side with law students on transactions supported by the Entrepreneurship Clinic and International Transactions Clinic; and the Pediatric Advocacy Clinic partners with health care centers to address the legal issues that impact the health of low-income children and their families.
 Most other clinics frequently rely on, or work with, experts in other fields in the course of representing clients.

 The Law School's commitment to a global perspective also permeates the clinics, providing students with experience in international policy and cross-border transactions.
 In the Human Trafficking Clinic, students collaborate with lawmakers and international human rights organizations to combat modern-day slavery.
-The International Transactions Clinic—which represents clients in Tajikistan, Russia, Europe, Africa, and the United States—puts students on accelerated paths to becoming international-deal lawyers by giving students hands-on experience in, among other things, drafting cross-border investment documentation, advising clients on how to comply with U.S. sanctions law, and learning how to navigate multiple time zones to schedule client conference calls.
+The International Transactions Clinic—which represents clients in Tajikistan, Russia, Europe, Africa, and the United States—puts students on accelerated paths to becoming international-deal lawyers by giving students hands-on experience in, among other things, drafting cross-border investment documentation and advising clients on how to comply with the laws of multiple nations.

 Clinics allow students to gain hands-on experience helping clients who would not otherwise have access to high-quality legal representation, and to be a catalyst for transformation in clients' lives.
-As an example, our non-DNA Innocence Clinic has already exonerated four wrongfully accused people and won a new trial for another client.
+As an example, our non-DNA Innocence Clinic has already won the release of 10 wrongfully accused people in its six years of existence.
 Public service is a foundational value of the Law School, and public service on behalf of the broader community is an integral part of our clinical program.